-Another preventative measure you can take is to always spray window cleaner on your paper towel or rag and never on the window itself.
-This keeps it from spraying backwards and ending up on the blinds where it can attract dirt and dust.
+Another preventative measure you can take is to always spray window cleaner on a paper towel or rag and never on the window itself.
+This keeps it from spraying backwards and ending up on the blinds, where it can attract dirt and dust.

 Finally, make it a habit to use a feather duster on your aluminum blinds at least once per week to prevent debris from accumulating.